BenRogersWPG/WebSearch/README.md

 - Make it a right click menu as well
 - Add submenu to the function and allow multiple websites to be searched from
+- Convert search engine settings to an array, allowing multiple search engines to be used
+- Enable extension to run on all UI elements (currently only works on Text Editor UI)
+- Enable extension to run on VS Code for the web

 ## Release Notes

+### 1.0.2

+Formatting updates to Readme, added additional properties to extension's package.json, added more future development ideas to the project Readme

 ### 1.0.1